StatsHelix/demoinfo/README.md

 * Scores
 * Team-names
 * The following game-events:
+ * Player was attacked (for GOTV demos newer than July 1st 2015)
  * Exploding / starting / stopping of the following nades:
     * Grenade (position, throwing player)
     * Smoke (position, throwing player, when did it start, when did it stop)